 Fees are payable every half term in advance.
 No reductions are made for absence through sickness or holidays.
 An invoice will be issued by Miss Haggerty (Office Manager) and should be paid within the first two weeks of that half term.
 With the introduction of Government funding, 3 year olds are funded the term after their 3rd birthday if they live within the Luton postcode area.
 All 4 year olds are funded regardless of where they live.
 The funding entitles each child up to five sessions a week (15 hours).
 Please ask Mrs Collins (Admissions Officer), if you need more details.
 If you wish to terminate your child’s place at pre-school, two weeks written notification is required in order to calculate fees payable.
 Currently, our fees are £4.50 per hour (the cheapest anywhere in the East of Luton).

-Firstly, complete and return the application form that can be obtained from the school office or the pre-school.
+Firstly, complete and submit the online application form, or complete and return a paper application form, which can be obtained from the school office or the pre-school.
 Applications can be made from your child’s 2nd birthday.

 We will contact you as your child approaches the age of 3 years old in order to arrange a mutually convenient start date.